vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-By Yajnavalkya who thus has said, is also des- cribed the purification of the soul that arises from a know- ledge of the relation of the appropriated and the appropriator (seshaseshi) that exists between the Soul and God (Atman and Iswara).
+By Yajnavalkya who thus has said, is also described the purification of the soul that arises from a knowledge of the relation of the appropriated and the appropriator (seshaseshi) that exists between the Soul and God (Atman and Iswara).
 </details>